indrapaul824/Python-Basic-GUI-projects/README.md

 # Python-Basic-GUI-projects
-This repository contains three basic GUI projects  using PyQt5 and Python
+This repository contains three basic GUI projects made using PyQt5 in Jupyter Notebooks